JuniorHockey.io

 As I see it, we are talking about three different types of offenses here so let’s go through them.

 Team from a higher tier recruits player from lower tier without going through the lower tier team’s coaching staff.
 Coaches that try to do this are essentially biting off the hand that feeds them.
-The higher level team should offer some type of trade or arrangement to the lower tier team.
+The higher level team should offer some type of trade or arrangement to the lower tier team if this is being done during the season.

 FROM A HIGHER TIER-